 Marker Bar and Status Indicator

-Marker Bar and Status Indicator enable you to observe results of the design-time code inspection in the current file and navigate between code issues Also, the marker bar displays special marks for other ReSharper items, e.g. when you highlight usages in the file.
+Marker bar and Status indicator let observe the results of the design-time code inspection in the current file and navigate between code issues Also, the marker bar displays special marks for other ReSharper items, for example when you highlight usages in the current file.

 The marker bar is not shown and the status indicator shows the pause icon if: